johnfire/reprepro-bundle-tools/docs/Setup_Your_Own_reprepro-management_Project_Tutorial.md

     ./bundle ls mybionic/0001

-In the example the following output could be expected:
+In the example the following output can be expected:

     INFO[bundle]: You are now using bundle 'mybionic/0001' INFO[apt_repos]: Using basedir '.apt-repos'